The omega-3 industry’s sustainability progress: GOED’s role

 Carbon Offsets by GOED's Management Team

 GOED’s 12-person management team also uses the environmental impact platform Wren.co to model accountability by identifying and offsetting the carbon impacts of the team, both personal and work-related.
-Carbon offsets are not the optimal solution to climate change, but the GOED team is proud to use Wren to stay mindful of its emissions and contribute to primarily the spread of carbon-reducing technologies, but also to environmental policy advocacy, conservation and tree planting.
+Carbon offsets are not the optimal solution to climate change, but the GOED team is proud to use Wren to stay mindful of its emissions and contribute primarily to (1) the spread of carbon-reducing technologies, but also to (2) environmental policy advocacy, conservation and tree planting.